Kingdom of Cyprus: Governance

-Like Jerusalem, Cyprus had a Haute Cour (High Court), although it was less powerful than it had been in Jerusalem.
+Like Jerusalem, Cyprus had an Haute Cour (High Court), although it was less powerful than it had been in Jerusalem.
 The island was richer and more feudal than Jerusalem, so the king had more personal wealth and could afford to ignore the Haute Cour.
 The most important vassal family was the multi-branch House of Ibelin.
 However, the king was often in conflict with the Italian merchants, especially because Cyprus had become the center of European trade with Africa and Asia after the fall of Acre in 1291.

-The kingdom eventually came to be dominated more and more in the 14th century by the Genoese merchants.
-Cyprus therefore sided with the Avignon Papacy in the Great Schism, in the hope that the French would be able to drive out the Italians.
+The kingdom eventually came to be dominated more and more in the 14th century by the Genoese merchants, under the leadership of the Republic of Genoa.
+Cyprus therefore sided with the Avignon Papacy in the Great Schism, in the hope that the French would be able to drive out the Genoese.
 The Mameluks then made the kingdom a tributary state in 1426; the remaining monarchs gradually lost almost all independence, until 1489 when the last queen, Catherine Cornaro, was forced to sell the island to Venice.